Kevin Lerena: Lerena vs. Seferi

+Lerena vs. Arslan

-Lerena made his sixth IBO title defense against the two-time WBO title challenger Firat Arslan on February 8, 2020, at the EWS Arena in Göppingen, Germany.
+Lerena made his sixth IBO title defense against the two-time WBO title challenger Firat Arslan on 8 February 2020, at the EWS Arena in Göppingen, Germany.
 He beat the 49-year old by a sixth-round technical knockout.
 Lerena staggered his opponent with a left hook, and landed a number of unanswered punches, which forced Arslan's corner to throw in the towel.

-Move to heavyweight
+Heavyweight

-Lerena was scheduled to face Patrick Ferguson in a non-title, heavyweight bout on December 19, 2020, at the Emperors Palace in Kempton Park, South Africa.
+Lerena faced Patrick Ferguson in a non-title, heavyweight bout on 19 December 2020, at the Emperors Palace in Kempton Park, South Africa.
 The bout, as well as the entire card that it headlined, was broadcast on UFC Fight Pass.
 Lerena won the fight by a fifth-round technical knockout.

+Lerena vs. Dinu

-Lerena faced Bogdan Dinu for the vacant WBA Inter-Continental heavyweight title on March 26, 2022.
+Lerena faced Bogdan Dinu for the vacant WBA Inter-Continental heavyweight title on 26 March 2022.
 Lerena captured his first heavyweight title with a fourth-round knockout of Dinu.

+Lerena vs. Wach

-Lerena is scheduled to face the one-time unified heavyweight title challenger Mariusz Wach on September 17, 2022, at the Emperors Palace in Kempton Park, South Africa.
+Lerena fought the one-time unified heavyweight title challenger Mariusz Wach on 17 September 2022, at the Emperors Palace in Kempton Park, South Africa.
 He won the fight by unanimous decision, with scores of 120–108, 120–108, and 118–110.

+WBA (Regular) heavyweight title challenge

+Lerena vs. Dubois

 Lerena challenged Daniel Dubois for the WBA (Regular) heavyweight title on Dec 3, 2022 at the Tottenham Hotspur Stadium in London, England.
-He lost the fight by a third-round technical knockout, despite knocking Dubois down three times in the first round.
+Both boxers trash talked during the final presser.
+Dubois weighed 240.25 pounds and Lerena came in at a lean 231 pounds.
+Although he was knocked down in the first round 3 times, Dubois prevailed and won by 3rd round technical knockout.
+Dubois was dropped by Lerena's left hand on all three occasions.
+Dubois still looked hurt going into round 2.
+In round 3, Dubois dropped Lerena with a massive right hand to the head.
+Dubois then landed several big uppercuts to put Lerena on the canvas as the bell rang.
+Referee Howard Foster stopped the fight as Lerena picked himself up from the canvas.

+Bridgerweight

+Lerena vs. Merhy

+Lerena faced the former WBA (Regular) cruiserweight titleholder Ryad Merhy in a WBC bridgerweight title eliminator on 13 May 2023, at the Emperors Palace in Kempton Park, South Africa.
+He won the fight by unanimous decision, with scores of 118–110, 116–112 and 115–113.

+Lerena vs. Gashi

+Lerena faced Senad Gashi for the vacant WBC interim bridgerweight title on 25 November 2023, at the Emperors Palace in Kempton Park, South Africa.
+He won the fight by unanimous decision, with scores of 114–113, 118–109 and 117–110.

+Return to heavyweight

+Lerena vs. Huni

+On 8 March 2024 in Riyadh, Saudi Arabia, Lerena was defeated by Justis Huni via unanimous decision.

+WBC bridgerweight champion

+Having been named mandatory challenger, Lerena became WBC bridgerweight champion on 8 October 2024, after Lawrence Okolie vacated the title.

+He made the first defense of his title against Serhiy Radchenko at SunBet Arena in Pretoria, South Africa on 1 May 2025, winning by stoppage in the third round.